Introduction

 Cons:

-- Harder to learn (if you only have automatic license, you can't drive it)
+- Harder to learn (if you only have automatic licence, you can't drive it)

 - Clutch wear (replacement £400-800)